quantum-kittens/quantum-art-generator/README.md

 #### Thanks to:
 - [Soham Pal](https://twitter.com/dragonbornmonk) for initial concept discussions
-- [Burak Şenol](https://buraksenol.medium.com/) for valuable input on the handling images in the cloud
+- [Burak Şenol](https://buraksenol.medium.com/) for valuable input on handling images in the cloud

 #### Art:
 - Cover photo by [Julian Hochgesang on Unsplash](https://unsplash.com/@julianhochgesang).